Vision-Based Mobile App GUI Testing: A Survey: Fundamental Technique for GUI Testing

 GUI element detection has also seen innovative research applied to specialized mobile app scenarios or the detection of widgets with unique attributes.
 For instance, due to the highly dynamic and frequent updates in gaming apps, traditional mobile testing techniques may not be directly applicable.
 Ye \etal \cite{ye2021empirical} conduct a survey of the pain points and challenges of game testing and integrate state-of-the-art methods for mobile GUI widget detection, creating a benchmark specifically designed for researching mobile game GUI widget detection.
 In the case of apps used in specialized scenarios, such as aerospace control app, which has stringent quality requirements due to potential safety implications, Zhu \etal \cite{zhu2021gui} introduce a widget region detection technique based on image understanding and analysis.
-It extracts widgets from screenshots and generates widget intentions.
-Similarly, even in everyday apps, many GUI widgets are used to collect sensitive user data.
 Thus, identifying suspicious sensitive data and understanding the intentions behind GUI widgets are crucial.
 Xiao \etal \cite{xiao2019iconintent} propose a novel framework that utilizes program analysis techniques to associate icons with GUI widgets and employs CV techniques to categorize the associated icons into eight sensitive categories.
-Additionally, cross-platform testing has long been a focus for testers.
-Zhang \etal \cite{zhang2022unirltest} observe commonalities in GUI-shared component images and layout designs across different platforms, which can be leveraged for platform-agnostic testing.
-Consequently, they propose an automated testing framework, UniRLTest, which captures all widgets in screen screenshots using CV techniques and constructs a widget tree for each page.

 Moreover, there are some related but indirect techniques that provide the foundation for GUI testing, such as GUI prototype generation.
 This can be used for early visual assessment, user interface feedback, test case generation, layout, and style consistency checks, among other purposes.
 Zhao \etal \cite{zhao2021guigan} develop a GUI design automatic generation model, GUIGAN, which represents the first study in automatically generating mobile app GUI designs.
-Using a novel deep learning-based approach, GUIGAN can create entirely new GUI designs composed of subtree sequences from existing GUI designs without the need for additional manual presets.
-Some research also focuses on describing user interfaces depicted in screenshots using natural language to facilitate understanding of the primary purpose of the UI.
-Leiva \etal \cite{leiva2022describing} use data-driven approaches to create information descriptions of user interface screenshots in natural language.